 When not working in the laboratory, Coleman socialized with the many other young people who were employed at the facility in Tennessee.
 She played tennis and pursued her interest in photography.
 She also joined the College Women’s Club based at the company.
 Coleman worked with other women in the organization to raise funds for a scholarship to support women graduating from Oak Ridge High School who wanted to attend college.
 The women’s group gained funding for the scholarship through babysitting in the local community.

 Unlike many of the women who lost their jobs in the defence industry after the war, Coleman continued on in her employment at Oak Ridge.
-She remained working for the facility until 1953, when had her first child.
+She continued working for the facility until 1953, when she had her first child.

 In the 1970s, Coleman went back to school to earn a Master of Arts degree in clinical social work.
 She attended courses at the University of Tennessee’s College of Social Work and graduated in 1978.
 Coleman obtained a job with Child and Family Services, where she worked for four years on a federally funded project related to sexual abuse.
 After this time, she set up her own private practice.
 Coleman worked in private practice from 1982 until 1996.
 Coleman also worked with the Healthy Start program to help educate young mothers in order to prevent childhood abuse.

 In 2016, her work on the Manhattan Project was recognized by HonorAir Knoxville.
 The organization sponsored a trip for Coleman and WWII veterans to visit World War II monuments in Washington, DC.

 - Smith, D. Ray, and Keith McDaniel.
 “Virginia Coleman.”
 Center for Oak Ridge Oral History, 2016.
 Accessed August 21, 2017. http://cdm16107.contentdm.oclc.org/cdm/singleitem/collection/p15388coll1/id/675/rec/1